jamesmorgan/docs/usage/limitations.md

 As an implementer, this can have several important consequences.
 First, you should expect payments to fail if there is not sufficient collateral, and retry them after monitoring the hubs collateral in the recipients channel via `connext.recipientNeedsCollateral`.
 Additionally, you should expect to see payments fail if they are uncharacteristically large, occur right after a withdrawal or dispute, or are the first payments in a long time.

-This means if you do not send a failing payment to trigger collateraliztion, it will not account for that payment amount when recollateralizing.
+This means if you do not send a failing payment to trigger collateralization, it will not account for that payment amount when recollateralizing.
 Deposits where the hub is recollateralizing a channel who's balance is below the floor should not be blocking updates, so long as the hub still has sufficient `balanceTokenHub` in the recipient's channel.

 The hub can reclaim collateral by disputing the channel, or by the client submitting a withdrawal request with 0 value to allow the hub to withdraw excess collateral from the channel.
 By minimizing the hub collateral, you also reduce the amount of user channels the hub disputes (lowering user gas costs and wait times) and help payments pass more smoothly through the network.